Cold weather payments: One million households eligible for DWP cash in Storm Goretti

 They must also live in an area that has experienced seven days of zero or sub-zero temperatures.

-The DWP uses its own equipment to measure temperatures across all UK postcodes.
+The DWP relies on Met Office equipment to measure temperatures across all eligible UK postcodes.
 Those who disagree with the judgement are able to appeal directly to the department.

 Although the affected areas cover parts of Scotland, those living in the country will not receive a cold weather payment.
 The Scottish government has replaced the scheme with its annual winter heating payments.